-Before that I started building a full-size Baron 58 panel simulator and used Arduino (with Mega1280 microcontroller) as a convenient and cheap platform (no need to deal with “bare-bone” micro-controller chip programming) to write input/output code for this panel that used UDP network protocol built into X-Plane.
+DIY B58 Panel and first I/O program: - At the same time I started building a full-size Baron 58 panel simulator and used Arduino (with Mega1280 microcontroller) as a convenient and cheap platform to write input/output code for this panel that used UDP network protocol built into X-Plane.
 It was just standalone code (not library).

-The goal was to create an interface that would be a powerful, flexible, yet easy-to-use tool for home cockpit builders.
-In the end, HCSCI will save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work the simulator, without the need for programming skills and complex custom electronics.
+In the end, HCSCI will save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work with the simulator:

 The HCSCI (SimVimCockpit) is the 6th generation of our input-output interface for X-Plane.
-At first, we spent a little time learning the in-built X-Plane UDP protocol, then there were a few “transitional” libraries, that grew up to become ARDref / ArdSim / ArdSimX with using the plugin as main part of the system, and finally to the current HCSCI Interface.
-All history of development is here:
+At first, we spent a little time learning the in-built X-Plane UDP protocol, then there were a few “transitional” libraries, that grew up to become ARDref / ArdSim / ArdSimX with using the plugin as main part of the system:

 |Baron 58 code developments||UDP tests, 2012-2013||The first test code to analize UDP packets from X-Plane to receive packets and send commands to X-Plane.
 Early programs for Baron 58 Panel (June 2012) using data receiving using X-Plane UDP DATA method only.
 Testing of data input-output methods, Arduino code development for encoders, analog inputs, program speed optimisation etc.|